GimelStudio/Gimel-Studio/README.md

 * provide fully comprehensive graphical indications in each step of the image editing process
 * give users access to a rich API for scripting custom nodes in Python
 * deliever a non-destructive, fast workflow and great user experience
-* support both Linux and Windows operating systems seamlessly
+* support Linux, Windows & MacOs operating systems seamlessly
 * support low system hardware requirements (as much as is reasonably possible), so as to be inclusive of even those who don't have super-computers...
 * listen to your feedback on these goals :)

 **Development of Gimel Studio does not (currently) aim to...**

 * provide any drawing and/or painting tools, except "Add text to image", etc
-* be a full-blown procedual texture generator, like many node-based programs out there
+* be a full-blown procedual texture generator, like many node-based programs out there (though anyone can write their own nodes for that with the API, if they so desire)

 # News